 Each bank will have slightly different products available, so read the terms and conditions carefully.

-HSBC is truly a global bank, with 4400 offices in over 7 countries across the world.
+HSBC is a global bank with 4400 offices in over 7 countries across the world.
 In the UK they offer business accounts to limited companies, partnerships, sole traders and charities.
-Account fees are £5.50 a month but are waived for up to 18 months for new customers.

-Before you open your business bank account in the UK, it's important to read the small print carefully - especially the section on banking fees and charges.
+Before you open your business bank account in the UK as a non-redsident, it's important to read the small print carefully - especially the section on banking fees and charges.

 It’s common to find monthly account handling charges and fixed fees for banking transactions.
 Even when these fees look small, they can build up over time.

-From time to time, most businesses need to make international money transfers - for example, to pay suppliers based overseas.
-It’s worth paying special attention to the fees applied when you move money or make direct payments between accounts which use different currencies.
+As a US company, you may need to make international money transfers.
+It’s worth paying special attention to the fees applied when you move money or make direct payments between accounts that use different currencies.

-Many banks don't offer a good deal to their customers when making international money transfers like this.
+Many UK banks don't offer a good deal to their customers when making international money transfers.
 Often they'll add a high initial ‘admin’ charge for processing the transaction, as well as steep transaction fees.
 These may be fixed fees or a percentage of the amount transferred.

-But even if the listed fees look quite low, your bank will make their cut on the deal.
 Instead of a transparent, up-front fee, you might find that your bank’s profit is rolled into a poor exchange rate.
-If your bank applies an exchange rate which is worse than the real, mid-market rate, then you lose out as the true cost of your transfer is higher than it needs to be.
+If your bank applies an exchange rate which is worse than the mid-market rate, then you lose out as the true cost of your transfer is higher than it needs to be.